tidalmigrations/tidalmigrations.github.io/pages/tidal tools/zone-export.md

 There is also the [offical documentation](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/dnscmd#dnscmd-zoneexport-command) from Microsoft.

-This command will generate a file that is named, what you provided for `zoneexportfile` and it will be located in the `%systemroot%/System32/Dns` directory by defaullt.
+This command will generate a file that is named what you provided for `zoneexportfile` and it will be located in the `%systemroot%/System32/Dns` directory by defaullt.

 # DNS Discovery